HuddleEng/PhantomCSS/README.md

 	});
 ```

+From the command line/terminal run

+* On windows `casperjs demo/testsuite.js`
+* On Mac OSX `casperjs test demo/testsuite.js`

 ### How?

-PhantomCSS takes screenshots captured by PhantomJS and compares them to baseline images using [Resemble.js](http://huddle.github.com/Resemble.js/) to test for rgb pixel differences.
+PhantomCSS takes screenshots captured by CasperJS and compares them to baseline images using [Resemble.js](http://huddle.github.com/Resemble.js/) to test for rgb pixel differences.
 PhantomCSS then generates image diffs to help you find the cause.

 ![A failed visual regression test, pink areas show where padding has changed.](https://raw.github.com/Huddle/PhantomCSS/master/readme_assets/intro-example.png "Failed visual regression test")